 The Central Bank must assess an application and confirm whether an application has been granted or refused within 3 months of receipt of all the information it requires to make a decision.

 At Cosgrove Gaynard, our expert team assist and guide our clients through this complex application process to obtain an e-money licence in Ireland.
-If you are considering Ireland as a destination to establish an e-money institution, please contact us for further information and to discuss further.
+If you are considering Ireland as a destination to establish an e-money institution, please contact a solicitor in Ireland or a Dublin solicitor.